 One issue with the OFAC sanctions relates to the complexity of the regime.
-Venezuelan sanctions were complex in similar ways, but the Russian sanctions are even more complex and have been evolving more rapidly: "the pace, volume and varying requirements of sanctions and other restrictions imposed after the invasion pose complex challenges for financial institutions, including cryptocurrency firms."
-There is a risk that providers of compliance support services are not updating their blacklists quickly enough to ensure compliance.
-11
+Venezuelan sanctions were complex in similar ways, but the Russian sanctions are even more complex and have evolved more rapidly: "the pace, volume and varying requirements of sanctions and other restrictions imposed after the invasion pose complex challenges for financial institutions, including cryptocurrency firms."
+There has been a risk that providers of compliance support services were not updating their blacklists quickly enough to ensure compliance.20